Relationships after Cancer Treatment

 • Be honest.
 It takes courage to share your experience, and in doing so, you’re encouraging others to also be open and honest.

 People often think of sex when they hear the word intimacy.
 While sex is an important part of being intimate, it’s not the whole picture.
-For many people, intimate relationships change both during and after cancer treatment.
-Despite these changes, there are many things you and your partner can do to increase intimacy.
+For many people, intimate relationships change during and after cancer treatment.
+Despite these changes, you and your partner can do many things to increase intimacy.

 What you and your partner can do: